Viyu12345/openai/README.md

 # Amazon's Ancient Ruins

 The **Amazons' Ancient Ruins** is a powerful AI + satellite data pipeline designed to detect potential ancient human settlements in the Amazon rainforest.
 This project combines Sentinel-2 imagery, texts, and spatial data analysis with cutting-edge AI tools to identify regions with archaeological significance.
 You can check thenew1.py to see how I got the results and proofs of historical sites which I have listed on my /train page.
-The results got from thenew1.py have been cleared from unwanted stuff and then displayed on the /train page.
+The results got from thenew1.py have been cleared from unwanted words and then displayed on the /train page.